-4.1.1 The ESS has made emissions abatement available at a lower cost
+5.1.1 The Energy Savings Scheme has made emissions abatement available at a lower cost

 The ESS is a cost-effective means of reducing emissions.
-As shown in Figure 8, the ESS is estimated to have resulted in cumulative emissions reductions of 13.3 MtCO $2$ -e in the national electricity market (NEM) and 8.6 MtCO $2$ -e in NSW between 2019 and 2023.
-This translates to an average abatement cost of around \$2/tCO $2$ -e over the same period, which is seven times lower than the abatement cost that would be achieved by a renewable solar or wind project with equivalent emissions reductions.
+As shown in Figure 8, the Scheme is estimated to have resulted in cumulative emissions reductions of 13.3 MtCO2-e in the National Electricity Market (NEM) and 8.6 MtCO2-e in NSW between 2019 and 2023.
+This translates to an average abatement cost of around $40/tCO_2$ -e over the same period.
+This is 31% to 36% lower than the abatement cost that would be achieved by a renewable solar or wind project with equivalent emissions reductions over the same period.